onyxring/orcsAsync/README.md

 The same error happens when trying to access attributes within the `setTimeout()` callback, as well as any attempt to wrap attribute access into Async/Await/Promise patterns.

 ### Installation
-To use this script in your own SheetWorkers, just insert the either the orcsAsync.js file, or the minimized version of that file, orcsAsync.min.js, into the top of your Sheetworker.
-This enables `setTimeout()`, `setInterval()`, Promises, and `async/await` syntax to function as expected.
+To use this script in your own SheetWorkers, insert either the orcsAsync.js file, or the minimized version of that file (orcsAsync.min.js), into the top of your Sheetworker.

 ### Examples of use:
 When added to your Sheetworker, the `setInterval()` example above will start working, as will similar uses of `setTimeout()`.
-These functions now "remember" the character context they were previously loosing.
+These functions now "remember" the character context they were previously loosing, no additional changes need be made to enable these.

 Additionally, this script provides the following "asynchronous safe" versions of the traditional functions used to access attributes: